AlmaLinux/albs-node/README.md

 You can start the system using the Docker Compose tool.

 Pre-requisites:
-- `docker` and `docker-compose` tools are installed and set up;
+- `docker` and `docker-compose-plugin` tools are installed and set up;

-To start the system, run the following command: `docker-compose up -d`.
-To rebuild images after your local changes, just run `docker-compose up -d --build`.
+To start the system, run the following command: `docker compose up -d`.
+To rebuild images after your local changes, just run `docker compose up -d --build`.

 Reporing issues